KrunalkumarRajdip/DevOps-SRE-Platform-Engineer-Interview-questions-and-scenarios/TaskGroup1-Infrastructure.md

 <img width="788" alt="Screenshot 2022-06-28 at 21 18 56" src="https://user-images.githubusercontent.com/20538426/176267242-f5c6dc16-8320-4473-a8b6-3fcd36ce3336.png">

-The above diagram show the abstract understanding of the DB cluster which is shared between environments/teams/bussiness units.
-Modern day public cloud providers are providing managed services that stores the data with encryption in rest.
+The above diagram shows the abstract understanding of the DB cluster which is shared between environments/teams/bussiness units.
+Modern day public cloud providers are providing managed services that stores the data with encryption at rest.

 ### Here we are assuming different scenarios to implement or propose the solution: